Practical, judgment-free guidance on social skills, confidence, and connection, for young people and the people who care about them.

 Read article → For ParentsThe well-meaning responses that backfire, the approaches that actually help, and a direct word to teens themselves.

-Read article → PerspectiveWhy young people are lonelier than ever, what's driving it, and what genuinely helps — teaching real skills, not just awareness.
+Read article → PerspectiveWhy young people are lonelier than ever, what's driving it, and what genuinely helps: teaching real skills rather than raising awareness.

 Read article →Resources from our work across the years.
 Our hands-on programs currently serve middle school and up, but these remain useful for families of younger kids.